Aviator1111/SpanClicker/README.md

 -- Make the highlight more consistent with the use of wrappers over span elements -- Currently attaching a click event listener to every non empty span element.
 We can improve efficiency by parsing the DOM tree and placing wrappers only where necessary.
--- We can enable or disable extension based on the page content. (only if span elements exist in the page)
+-- We can enable or disable extension based on the page content. (only if span elements exist in the page) -- Provide feedback for empty span elements or when no span elements exist in the page